Breast Implant Illness Tests

 Germany

-In May 2020, a German woman won a two year case for disability from breast implant illness.
+In May 2020, a German woman successfully won a two year case for disability from breast implant illness.
 She was initially denied disability so she started a lawsuit.

 The woman did not accept this decision and applied for a second review.
 In February 2020, she was assigned an environmental medicine specialist, Dr. med.
 Martin Schata in Düsseldorf, who ran extensive blood work.
 In May 2020, she got her new decision: